Better For Weight Loss: Exercise or Diet

 Exercise may not be the most effective method to weight loss by itself.
 There must be a combination of different forms of exercise and diet intake choices.
 According to an article in Health.com, a study completed by researchers at Duke University learned that while performing cardio exercise, one of two study groups lost more weight versus the other group performing resistance training.
-As well, Chris Slientz, Ph.D., assistant professor of medicine at Duke University suggests “its what and how much you eat has a far greater impact on how much weight you lose.”
+As well, Chris Slientz, Ph.D., assistant professor of medicine at Duke University suggests “it’s what and how much you eat has a far greater impact on how much weight you lose.”

-Morning: one slice of Peanut butter, ½ grapefruit, water
+- Morning: one slice of Peanut butter, ½ grapefruit, water

-Lunch: Can of tuna on crackers, carrots, water
+- Lunch: Can of tuna on crackers, carrots, water

-Dinner: Boiled chicken, broccoli, crackers, water
+- Dinner: Boiled chicken, broccoli, crackers, water

 Well, now that I am older, I realize that there is no need to starve myself, that if you make time to exercise, and eat healthy, natural, sensible nutrition that you can maintain a healthy weight and life.
-Now, my fit life regime consists of a combination of natural eating, yoga, mat Pilates, weight training, hiking, and walking.
+Now, my fit life regime consists of a combination of natural eating, yoga, weight training, hiking, and walking.

 When I feel I need to burn more body fat, I will do a few 10 minute fat burner moves and an exercise regime called Spartacus.
 If you need to burn some of that adipose fat away, then these exercise techniques will burn it off.
 I’ve done it and it works.
-This might be regime classified in the Hiit arena (high intensity interval training)I will be writing about the Spartacus workout later in my next blog post.
+This might be regime classified in the Hiit arena (high intensity interval training).
+I hope to inspire as many people as possible to maximize their lives and include activity.